Unleash/unleash/website/docs/sdks/android-proxy.md

 :::note
 The Android proxy SDK requires the Unleash Proxy or _Unleash v4.16 or later_.
-See [Direct client-side API access](/topics/frontend-api) guide for simple setup.
-For large-scale deployments refer to the [proxy documentation](/sdks/unleash-proxy) for how to set it up and [how to configure the proxy secrets](/sdks/unleash-proxy#configuration-variables).
+Refer to the [direct client-side API access](/reference/frontend-api) guide for simple setup.
+For large-scale, deployments refer to the [proxy documentation](/sdks/unleash-proxy) for how to set it up and [how to configure the proxy secrets](/sdks/unleash-proxy#configuration-variables).
 :::

 ## How to use the Android Proxy SDK